Happy Halloween, everybody!

 The intoxicating scent tickled my nose in the most delightful way.

-It was woodsy, yet citrusy, and left notes of sandalwood.
+It was woodsy, yet citrusy, with notes of sandalwood.

 Like a bloodhound on the trail, I allowed my nose to lead the way; to find the source of such a heavenly scent.

 I inched my way to the man standing next to me and brought my head as close as I dared to his right shoulder.

 This action made him jerk back suddenly and prompted me to make a mad dash before he was able to get a look at my face.